equinor/fmu-dataio/_sources/index.rst.txt

 Welcome to FMU-dataio's documentation
 =====================================

-FMU-dataio is a specialized library for managing data in Fast Model Update (FMU) workflows.
+``fmu-dataio`` is a specialized Python library for managing data in Fast Model Update (FMU) workflows.
 It focuses on exporting data while adhering to the FMU standards, which include both file and folder conventions, and rich metadata integration for various data consumers.
-The library is designed for consistent usage across different stages of FMU workflows, such as pre- and post-processing jobs, and is compatible with Ensemble Reservoir Tool (ERT) FORWARD_MODEL, within and outside RMS.
+The library is designed for consistent usage across all stages of FMU workflows, including ERT FORWARD_MODEL and pre-/post-processing jobs. ``fmu-dataio`` can be used both inside and outside RMS.

-Developed and maintained by Equinor, FMU-dataio streamlines data handling in subsurface reservoir modeling and is integral to FMU's efficiency and accuracy.

-For further details, visit the official documentation: `fmu-dataio documentation <https://fmu-dataio.readthedocs.io/en/latest/>`_.
+The purpose of ``fmu-dataio`` is to **simplify** data export and to add **context** to data produced by FMU workflows so that they can be used and understood also outside FMU.
+This is fundamental for enabling usage of the vast amounts of data produced by FMU without requiring significant manual intervention and repetitive work.
+The amount of context required is not possible to fit in a filename alone.
+Hence, fmu-dataio produces and attaches rich metadata to exported files.

+In addition to the data export functions, ``fmu-dataio`` also contains the data model for FMU results.

+While ``fmu-dataio`` represents a fair amount of simplification on its own, it is also a necessary investment for tapping into more simplification possibilities, such as management of results in Sumo, automated data pipelines to the Reservoir Experience Platform, centralized post-processing services, new and improved cloud-only version of Webviz and much more.

 .. toctree::
    :maxdepth: 2
+   :hidden:
    :caption: About

    installation